astronomer/docs/astro/cli/astro-dbt-delete.md

 :::

 Delete a dbt project for a Deployment on Astro.
-This command is functionally identical to deleting a dbt project connection to a Deployment in the Astro UI.
+This command deletes a dbt project from the Airflow environments where you deployed it.

 When you run `astro dbt delete`, you are prompted to select from a list of Deployments that you can access in your Workspace.
 You can bypass this prompt and specify a Deployment name or ID in the command.
 To retrieve a Deployment ID, open your Deployment in the Astro UI and copy the value in the **ID** section of the Deployment page.
 You can also run `astro deployment list` to find a Deployment ID or name.